-This has to be probably the best joke of all time about The Alamo and there have been quite a few Alamo jokes told over the years.
+This has to be probably the best Alamo joke of all time and there have been quite a few Alamo jokes told over the years.

 Davy Crockett woke up and rose from his bunk, which was in a room on the main floor of the fort.

 He poured some water from the jug on his bedstand into a bowl, then splashed it over his face to help him to wake up and face the day.

 He then walked up to the observation post that was situated along the west wall of the fort, as he usually did after getting up in the morning.

 William B. Travis and Jim Bowie were already there at the observation post and they were all looking out over the top of the wall.

 These three great men gazed in amazement at the hordes of Mexicans that they could see moving toward them.

 With a puzzled look on his face, Davy Crockett turned to Jim Bowie and said: “Jim, are we having some landscaping done today?”

 And the rest as they say, is history…

 Some alternate punchlines, of which there are many…